Activation Quantization of Vision Encoders Needs Prefixing Registers

-Each baseline adopts per-tensor dynamic quantization with 8-bit and 6-bit precision, using 1,024 and 32 calibration samples and for NoisyQuant and RepQ-ViT, respectively, as in original papers.
-Additionally, for CLIPs and SigLIPs, prefixes are inserted from the searched layer to the final layer.
-As a self-supervised model, DINOv2 exhibits distinct characteristics compared to text-supervised counterparts.
-Accordingly, inserting the prefix only into the searched layer yields better results.
-A deeper investigation into this behavior is left as future work.
+Additionally, for CLIP and SigLIP models, prefixes are inserted from the searched layer to the final layer.
+DINOv2, trained in a self-supervised manner, exhibits different behavior compared to CLIP and SigLIP models; consequently, we find that inserting the prefix only at the searched layer yields better results.